Evaluation Activities for the End Commercial Tobacco Campaign 2022-2026

 • Contact your TCEC Lead Contact to confirm the correct number of surveys were uploaded into the TCEC main account.
 If our numbers aren't accurate, we will work with your LLA Lead Contact to make any corrections and decide on next steps.

-If your project is in need of additional devices to supplement your supply of devices, please complete and return the Loan Agreement Form for Handheld Devices Form, and TCEC will fill orders on a first come, first served basis.
-Lending may be limited to 5 devices at a time for 4 weeks
+• Some LLAs have program-owned devices that can be used.
+Others prefer to have their data collectors use their personal devices.
+If your project is in need of additional devices to supplement your supply of devices, please complete and return the Loan Agreement Form for Handheld Devices Form.
+TCEC will fill orders on a first come, first served basis.
+Lending may be limited to 5 devices at a time for 4 weeks during peek times such as ECTC.

-• SurveyPocket isn't working.
+• The survey app isn't working.
 Or the device isn't working.
 What do I do?

-• Start by closing SurveyPocket and opening it again.
+• Start by closing and opening the app.
 Then try turning off the device and turning it back on again.
-You can also try synching the SurveyPocket app.

 If you already have data collected with the device, you won't lose data by updating the app before syncing.
 As long as the app remains on the device, the data collected will still be stored.
 In other words, do NOT uninstall the app.

-• What happens if SurveyPocket is closed or the device is turned off?
+• What happens if app is closed or the device is turned off?

-• If SurveyPocket is moved to the background because the device goes to sleep, another app pops up, e.g. text message, or the home button is pressed, you should be able to return to the part of the survey where you left off once SurveyPocket is opened again.
-If SurveyPocket shuts down or the device is turned off, then there are a few more steps required to get back to where you left off.
-Open SurveyPocket, select the menu button on the top (three horizontal lines), select “Responses,” and select the survey you were conducting.
-Scroll to the bottom, and select, “Complete the Survey” to get back to where you left off.
+• If the app is moved to the background because the device goes to sleep, another app pops up, e.g. text message, or the home button is pressed, you should be able to return to the part of the survey where you left off.
+Once the app is opened again, select, "Yes," to resume where you left off.

-Note: Please avoid closing the app in the middle of the survey if possible, to avoid potentially losing the data or entering information in the survey for the incorrect store.
-It is strongly recommended to finish surveying the store on the same visit to ensure accurate and consistent data.
+Note: While the app makes it possible to begin data collection, pause, and come back it is strongly recommended to finish surveying the store on the same visit to ensure accurate and consistent data.
+Please avoid closing the app in the middle of the survey if possible, to avoid potentially losing the data or entering information in the survey for the incorrect location.

-• Is the survey is only in SurveyAnalytics?
+• Is the survey is only in iSURVEY/droidSURVEY?
 We primarily use a different survey program.

-• You won't need your own survey program for these surveys, because they are only available in the TCEC main account in SurveyAnalytics.
-Data collectors access the survey by connecting their devices through an app called SurveyPocket
+• You won't need your own survey program for these surveys, because they are only available in the TCEC main account.
+Data collectors access the survey by connecting their devices through one of the following apps:

-• SurveyPocket is the app that data collectors will use to collect data on mobile devices.
-When you synchronize or sync your SurveyPocket app, the data stored on your devices are uploaded to the TCEC SurveyAnalytics account.
-SurveyAnalytics is the web portal that TCEC uses to administer and monitor data that are collected through SurveyPocket.
+All devices used to collect ECTC data will use the same password = 838367.
+ECTC data can be collected even if there is no Internet connection.
+The data stored on your devices are uploaded to the TCEC main account.
 TCEC works with each LLA lead contact to confirm that the correct number of records has been uploaded to the main database.

-• How do I set our LLA's SurveyAnalytics account?
+• How do I set our LLA's survey account?

 • When it comes time to take a picture of TPW, the survey kicks me out.
 What do I do?